-Additives are used in both human and pet food to help ensure quality, safety, texture, consistency, appearance, odour or taste.
+Additives in cat and dog foot are used to help ensure quality, safety, texture, consistency, appearance, odour or taste, similar to how they are used in food for humans.
 Some additives are derived from naturally occurring materials (usually plants) and others are manufactured substances.

 The pet food industry operates to stringent standards and complies with more than 50 pieces of legislation to produce pet foods of the highest quality and safety.
-As part of this, all prepared pet foods manufactured by members of UK Pet Food are required to comply with the Animal Feed Regulations 2015.
+As part of this, all prepared pet foods manufactured by UK Pet Food members must comply with the Animal Feed Regulations 2015.
 These regulations cover the use and labelling of additives in pet food and enforce EU legislation.

 As in human food, additives may be used, for example, to protect the nutritional values and goodness of a product or enhance the nutritional profile of a product so that it can deliver complete nutrition (e.g. the addition of vitamins, minerals, amino acids).

-Some nutrients are classified as additives and may be declared on packaging and under their common or technical names e.g. Vitamin C is also known as L-ascorbic acid.
+Some nutrients are classified as additives and may be declared on the packaging and under their common or technical names, e.g. vitamin C is also known as L-ascorbic acid.
 The use of such additives enables pet food manufacturers to produce products that are nutritionally complete and which meet the nutritional requirements of the pet.